on-api/on-api/2.5.0/spec_sp/coorder.md

 This API is intended to be used by the CO to send an order for approval to the SP before connecting the transmission products.

-It is designed to support two main integration paths:

-* The CO captures and registers an order, and then passes the order details to the SP for approval before allowing the order to proceed (coOrderId is set).
-The SP only needs to confirm or reject the order and should not send an ACTIVATE order.
-* The CO captures and passes the order details directly to the SP for confirmation before any order is registered (coOrderId is not set).
-The SP is required to send an ACTIVATE order.

 ## Usage

 The CO captures the order details on a given access, including selected product offering and customer information, and sends a CO order request to the SP.
 The SP validates the order and customer and either rejects or confirms the order.
-If the order has already been registered by the CO (path 1), the SP does not need to take any further actions.
-If the order is not yet registered (path 2), the SP is required to also send an ACTIVATE order.
-In any case the order will initially have the status AWAITINGCONFIRMATION.

-The SP may respond with CONFIRMEDNOTREADY, allowing the SP to stall the order until a PUT or PATCH operation has been carried out on the order.
-This allows the SP to complement the order with additional information, such as characteristics.

 Depending on the results, the CO will present relevant feedback to the customer.